Çayönü

-Çayönü Tepesi is a Pre-Pottery Neolithic B settlement in southeastern Turkey which prospered from circa 8,630 to 6,800 BC.
-It is located in Diyarbakır Province forty kilometres north-west of Diyarbakır, one hundred and forty kilometres north-east of Şanlıurfa, at the foot of the Taurus mountains.
+Çayönü Tepesi is a Pre-Pottery Neolithic B settlement in southeastern Turkey which prospered from around 8630 to 6800 BC.
+It is located in Diyarbakır 40 kilometres northwest of Diyarbakır, 140 kilometers northeast of Şanlıurfa, at the foot of the Taurus Mountains.
 It lies near the Boğazçay, a tributary of the upper Tigris River and the Bestakot, an intermittent stream.
 It is an early example of agriculture.

 Çayönü Tepesi belongs to the "Taş Tepeler" monumental tradition of Göbekli Tepe, a style found in all the Pre-Pottery Neolithic sites of the Urfa region.
 There are some variations though, such as using decorated stelae, but without the characteristic T-shape of Göbekli Tepe.

 Settlement

 At first, Cayonu represented single room structures that were round or had rounded corners.
 On top were built wattle and daub constructions.
 The next phase consisted of grill-plan buildings.
 This refers to a type of the building foundation.

 "The grills were composed of a series of parallel linear stone foundations, carefully built of small stones and no more than 15 cm high (Schirmer 1990), which supported an elevated plastered floor, keeping it insulated, ventilated and dry."